 Further, they can also be flavored.
-This could include both the addition of an enticing color and a desired flavor.
+This could include both the addition of an enticing color and the desired flavor.
 This makes drugs and supplements delivered by soft gel capsules quite desirable.

 Soft gel capsules are good for high potency APIs.
-This require only the smallest dosages, delivered in a highly controlled manner.
+This requires only the smallest dosages, delivered in a highly controlled manner.